This previously published article has been updated to include Old.

 Of course, his storytelling trademarks quickly became a crutch, leading to diminishing returns and a sense that Shyamalan was painting himself into a narrative corner.
 (Plus, seriously, man: Stop acting in your movies.)
 Not only isn’t he the next Spielberg, it’s fair to say he’s probably doomed to be remembered as a filmmaker who peaked with his early hits The Sixth Sense, Unbreakable, and Signs.
-It’s a legacy that he’s struggled with in recent years — sometimes fascinatingly — but with 2017’s Split and this week’s Glass looking to be a huge smash, some of his old commercial mojo may be back.
-So where does his latest rank among his all-time best?
+It’s a legacy that he’s struggled with in recent years — sometimes fascinatingly — but with 2017’s Split and 2019’s Glass, some of his old commercial mojo may be back.
+So where does his latest, Old, rank among his all-time best?
 We promise our list doesn’t end with a surprise twist.

 The fates have to align just right for a movie like The Happening to exist.
 You need a director who had gone through a hot streak recently enough that he’d be given the freedom to make such a crazy movie, while still also being a bit antsy after a couple of flops in a row.
 You need that director, in a world of increasing climate anxiety, to be so convinced of his vision that he’ll let a tree be the ominous bad guy.
 You need the movie to have been done in a hurry, so that the massive, cavernous plot holes couldn’t be written over.
 And you need a star in Mark Wahlberg who is so precisely wrong for the part that it’s really sort of amazing he overcame this film (and Andy Samberg’s brilliant mockery of his performance) and kept his career going.
 The Happening is completely nonsensical yet also airless.
 It’s the strangest big-budget thriller to come out in the last 25 years.
 It also might be the worst.